Rochamoedas/data-forge/README.md

 ### Overview and Purpose

-Our goal is to build a **flexible and scalable data platform** that supports ingestion and querying across dozens of different datasets.
+Our goal is to build a **flexible and scalable data platform** that supports ingestion and querying across different datasets.
 The key concept is **genericity**: instead of creating a specific API and database schema for each data type (users, products, sales, etc.), the platform will be **schema-driven**.
 This means the structure of each "table" will be defined by metadata (the schema), and the application will dynamically adapt to that definition to perform read/write operations.

 ---